Azure/ADXIoTAnalytics/README.md

     . ./deploy.sh
     ```

-5. Explore the data in ADX.
-Here is some sample queries to get you started!
-[KQL Sample](kqlsample/Sample.kql)
+5. Run lab KQL scripts in [Sample.kql](kqlsample/Sample.kql) to get you started exploring in ADX.

 ### Example:
 ![SampleCLIOutput](assets/SampleCLIOutput.png "SampleCLIOutput")

 ## Files used in the solution